There is more to Somatic Experiencing than doing Somatic Exercises

 When the Ventral Vagus is stimulated, it can bring about a sense of safety and calmness.
 Communicating with others through our facial expressions and eye contact, acknowledging each other’s presence as a conscious being in space…it all speaks to that Ventral Vagus bundle.

-Co-regulating with beings we care about can also serves to remind us that at some point we just need to live, and being able to feel safe laughing with a friend in the present moment is a crucial part of what it means to be human.
+Co-regulating can also serve to remind us that at some point we just need to live, and in the context of co-regulating with another human; being able to feel safe laughing with a friend in the present moment is a crucial part of what it means to be human.
+Or even to simply walk by yourself on your favorite nature trail.
 This is why nervous system work is more than just doing exercises and fixating on our trauma story (which can create the illusory need of constantly chasing our trauma).

 There are many avenues in which we can engage in co-regulation.
-It can be with co-workers, friends, family, or a somatic practitioner - with whomever you feel safe.
-However, it is definitely not unheard of for other humans to be too triggering for some.
-If that is the case, pets, or the gradual building of trust with a therapist/practitioner can be great options.
+It can be with co-workers, friends, family, a hobby, an activity, an object, or a somatic practitioner - with whatever you feel safe.
+As a side note; it is definitely not unheard of for other humans to be too triggering for some.
+If that is the case, pets, a resourceful hobby, activity, object, or the gradual building of trust with a therapist/practitioner can be great options.
 Pets can serve as a beautiful and unconditionally loving resource to co-regulate with.

 When it comes to somatic practitioners; a good practitioner will nurture a safe space for you by attuning to the nervous system state in which you are at, inquiring into sensations you are experiencing, and guiding you by pendulating your awareness to areas you may have not considered to from your own perspective.
 All of this further facilitates the healing process and can bring about change in the system, and in somatic work, all change is good.
 I love seeing clients have that "ah-ha" moment when they experience change from a certain sensory/somatic pattern that they've been locked into, simply by us engaging in slowed, present, and inquisitive awareness together.
 In fact, depending on where you are in your process, a practitioner may not even introduce any exercises for a while in an effort to start slow and solely focus on somatically tracking, pendulating, and resourcing.

-If you feel you’ve been trying a lot of exercises and have plateaued in your process, it may be time to work with a practitioner.
+If you feel you’ve been trying a lot of exercises and have plateaued in your process, it may be helpful to work with a practitioner.
 For some, it is incredibly difficult to heal trauma in isolation, and as a colleague of mine once said, “Trauma needs to be observed.”
-There is something special in the way we are wired that responds to the unconditional observance of a witness to our process.
+If applicable, there is something special in the way we are wired that responds to the unconditional observance of a witness to our process.

 Next